Noziop/Projet_Portfolio/Stage_1/README.md

       * Docker Compose for containerization
       * Traefik for simple load balancing
       * Celery for asynchronous processing
+      * Prometheus and Grafana for Server side Monitoring

 2. **Innovation**
     - Democratization of astronomical image processing: